 Panama is a country globally recognised as being one of the most welcoming and attractive countries in the world with respect to commercial activities.
 A particularly generous approach to taxation has enabled Panama to become the host country for many of the worlds biggest corporations headquarters, including BMW, Heineken and many more.
 This is perhaps best demonstrated by the following fact: Offshore companies will only pay an annual tax of USD 300!

 It is also a country with a growing influence worldwide.
 Panama has signed DTAs with 10 countries including Holland, Luxembourg, Singapore, South Korea and Spain to reduce withholding tax on payments abroad.
 Additionally, Panama has signed FTAs with 11 countries including Mexico, Chile, Singapore, Taiwan and USA.

 Despite the various fiscal advantages of operating in the region, there are many different bands and categories of taxation that can make proper management of company tax and accounting responsibilities complicated.

-Types of Tax in Panama
+Income Tax in Panama

 By far the most important tax for prospective investors, income tax, is the percentage paid to the government on your earnings.
 Panama utilises a progressive tax system where the income tax is directly related to the amount you earn and utilises a band system to split the population into three: